Wacom-Developer/wacom-device-kit-windows/CAD Test/GETING-STARTED.md

 Once the driver has installed, and you have rebooted your system, check your tablet driver installation by doing the following:

-1. Attach a supported Wacom tablet
+1. Attach a supported Wacom tablet.
-1. Open the Wacom Tablet Properties application (Wacom Tablet → Wacom Tablet Properties from the Start Menu) to confirm your tablet is recognized
+1. Open the Wacom Tablet Properties application (from the Start Menu, go to Wacom Tablet > Wacom Tablet Properties) to confirm your tablet is recognized.
-1. Use the pen to verify functionality
+1. Use the pen to verify functionality.
-1. If all of the above checks out, proceed to build/run the sample application
+1. If all of the above checks out, proceed to the next section to build/run the sample application.

 ## Build/Run the Sample Application
 To build the sample application: